Tollervey/umbraco-breez-monetization/README.md

 Offline mode
 - `builder.UseLightningPaymentsOffline(options => { /* ... */ });`

+Breez SDK working directory

+The Breez C# binding requires a local working directory to store wallet state, logs, and other SDK artifacts.
+By default the package initializes the SDK with a working directory under the application's content root:

+`<content-root>/App_Data/LightningPayments/`

+Recommendations:
+- Ensure the application process (IIS AppPool, systemd service user, etc.) has read/write access to this directory.
+- Back up the working directory if you need to preserve wallet seeds or state — treat it as sensitive data.
+- In containerized or ephemeral hosts (e.g., some cloud containers), mount a persistent volume for this path so state is durable across restarts.

 Rate limiting configuration

 This package exposes configurable rate limiting under the `LightningPayments:RateLimiting` configuration section.
 The defaults are conservative and disabled by default.
 To enable the ASP.NET Core built-in rate limiter for invoice-generation endpoints, set `Enabled` and `UseAspNetRateLimiter` to `true` and tune the limits as appropriate for your site.